m3o/docs/pages/concepts/platform.markdown

 ### Additional Users

 Every additional user added to your platform account is billed at $35/month.
-Whether you invite them or just plain create the account we'll keep track and invoice this as "M3O Additonal Users" on your invoices.
+Whether you invite them or just plain create the account we'll keep track and invoice this as "M3O Platform Additonal Users" on your invoices.

 ### Additional Services

 Beyond 10 services, we bill every additional service at $5/month.
 Additional service meaning anything with a new unique name e.g users, customers, orders.
-We'll add a line item on your invoice called "M3O Additional Services" automatically.
+We'll add a line item on your invoice called "Micro Platform Additional Services" automatically.

 ## Fair Usage Limits

 We invoke fair usage limits on the platform by capping everything to sane defaults for all namespaces.
 Over time we may make this configurable or allow you to pay for additional resources.
 For now the caps are as below per namespace.

-### Dev
+### Developer

-The per namespace limits of the Dev environment
+The per namespace limits of the Developer plan

 - CPU - 1 core
 - Memory - 1 Gb
 - Disk - 10 Gb

-### Platform
+### Business

-The per namespace limits of the Platform environment
+The per namespace limits of the Business plan

 - CPU - 2 cores
 - Memory - 2 Gb